 Instructions

-- Add the chopped apples to a large (1 gallon or larger) pitcher or drink dispenser.
-Pour in the vodka, caramel sauce, white wine, and apple cider.
-Place in fridge for 2-4 hours.
+- Mix alcohol, cider, and fruit.
+Add the chopped apples to a large (1 gallon or larger) pitcher or drink dispenser.
+Then, pour in the pear-flavored vodka, caramel sauce, white wine, and apple cider.
+Stir well to combine.
+After that, place the pitcher in the fridge and let it chill for 2-4 hours so the flavors mix together.

 Notes